We independently research, test, and recommend the best products; you can learn more about our review process here.

 A high resolution fish finder will make it easier to identify structure and fish arches without having the images blend together or become fuzzy looking.
 I wouldn’t worry too much about this though.

 Is it the type of sonar?
 A larger screen?
 Or advanced GPS and mapping?
-You need to sacrifice in one of these three areas and only you can decide which one it is.
+You’ll likely have to sacrifice in one of these three areas and only you can decide which one it is.